-Thanks to our kind sponsors, we were able to support more local farmers to feed their families.
-The project has helped to improve the lives of 56,945 people in Cambodia.
+Thank you for helping us to support more local farmers to feed their families.
+You've helped us to improve the lives of 56,945 people in Cambodia.
 Here's how:

-- We formed 322 Village Farmer organisations

-- We trained 1,495 committee members

-- The 'hungry season' now lasts just six days a year, instead of five months

-- Rice yields have increased by a huge 53%
+- With your support, we formed 322 Village Farmer organisations - We trained 1,495 committee members - The 'hungry season' now lasts just six days a year, instead of five months - Rice yields have increased by a huge 53%

 Small farmers are now using new, more efficient techniques to grow more food, conserve soil and bring new life to spoiled land.
-Now, more families have access to food and are learning a sustainable trade.
+Thanks to you, more families have access to food and are learning a sustainable trade.

-Our child sponsors have brought smiles to the faces of children all over Cambodia.
+Thank you so much.
+You've brought smiles to the faces of children all over Cambodia.